 I have written a post with more detail about identifying quality.

-I would be quite happy to buy most of the shares on my shortlist immediately and a viable and sensible strategy for the long term might be to just hold all of them.
-However, I believe I should be able to do better than this by holding a portfolio of just a subset if those with the best relative valuations and momentum and to rapidly eliminate any mistakes that might have occurred in my initial shortlisting.
+I would be quite happy to buy most of the shares on my watchlist immediately and a viable and sensible strategy for the long term might be to just hold all of them.
+However, I believe I should be able to do better than this by holding a portfolio of just a subset of those stocks with the best relative valuations and momentum, and by rapidly eliminating any mistakes that might have occurred in my initial shortlisting.

 My way of thinking about my portfolio is much more top down rather than bottom up.
-I don’t think I gain much of an advantage in carrying out very detailed analysis of specific businesses and I think this type of approach can create mental biases: in particular you may unintentionally artificially limit yourself to a very narrow universe of shares that you have looked at in detail and may become attached to your own research or give undue weight to specific original elements of it.
+I don’t think I gain much of an advantage in carrying out very detailed analysis of specific businesses.
+In fact I think this type of approach can create or exacerbate mental biases: in particular you may unintentionally artificially limit yourself to a very narrow universe of shares that you have looked at in detail, or may become attached to your own research or give undue weight to specific original elements of it.

-To start with I think it is much more important as an investor to develop a good overall process rather than to invest your efforts in researching unknown shares in detail.
-Much of my analysis is fairly high level but I believe this is appropriate given my approach aims to eliminate a lot of risk by restricting my universe to the very best businesses I can find on the stock market and to maximise my returns from them by following sensible disciplined trading rules that limit the cost of mistakes.
+Detailed research is also a rather time consuming and often ineffective way of managing risk.
+My approach aims to eliminate a lot of risk by restricting my universe to the very best businesses I can find on the stock market and by following sensible disciplined trading rules that limit the cost of mistakes.

-What shares to buy from the shortlist?
-As I am always fully invested and have a shortlist of eager replacements, I generally buy immediately after a sale.
-I will generally spread proceeds from a sale across both existing holdings and new holdings that are smaller in size.
+What shares to buy from the watchlist?
 I will consider overall portfolio diversification when choosing what to buy but mostly I will be guided by:

-You will have noticed that my investing strategy while allowing some judgment has a lot of clearly defined rules.
-This is because I believe trading discipline is very important – our natural instincts (which lead to market mispricing in the first place) are more often than not to do exactly the wrong thing.
-Often this is to stare like a rabbit in the headlights at a plummeting share price when you have made a mistake but are unwilling to admit it or to avoid buying something because the price is annoyingly higher than when you first spotted it.
-Using momentum based rules allows me to avoid these behavioural biases and instead exploit those of others.
-Fundamentally from a behavioural perspective humans are programmed to avoid errors and seek wins but are less good at taking account of the difference in magnitude of different results.
-Consequently many of the best investment strategies (which exploit this) will involve lots of small losses and a small number of huge wins.
+You will have noticed that my investing strategy, while allowing some judgment, has clearly defined rules.
+This is because I believe trading discipline is very important – our natural instincts are more often than not to do exactly the wrong thing.
+Sometimes this is to stare like a rabbit in the headlights at a plummeting share price when you have made a mistake but are unwilling to admit it.
+Sometimes this is to avoid buying something because the price is annoyingly higher than when you first spotted it or because you recently sold it.
+Using momentum based rules allows me to avoid behavioural biases and instead exploit those of other investors.